316–7, 316–17, or 316–317? Chicago Style for Number Ranges

 Abbreviating number ranges according to The Chicago Manual of Style (per section 9.61 in the 17th ed.) is easy if you can remember these three rules:

-This month’s workout, “Commas with Quotations and Questions,” is taken from CMOS 17, paragraphs 6.40–42.
+This workout focuses on paragraphs 6.43–45 in CMOS 18.
 Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

-This month’s workout, “Hyphens, Part 3b,” is the fourth (and last) segment on hyphenating compounds, taken from our famous hyphenation table at CMOS 17, paragraph 7.89, and in particular the second half of section 3, “Compounds Formed with Specific Terms.”
+This workout, the fourth (and last) on hyphenating compounds, centers on the second half of section 3, “Compounds Formed with Specific Terms,” in our extended hyphenation table under paragraph 7.96 in CMOS 18.

 Double negatives come in many flavors in addition to the familiar “we didn’t find no money” type.
 Our friends at the website Language Log keep an archive of documented cases of “misnegation,” featuring popular head-scratchers like “I can’t help but not be X,” “I don’t doubt